rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 @@@ note

 How would we possibly know which classes and types are hidden in which packages?
-There are two answers to this: First, make use of IntelliJ's autocompletion and import helper, and second, consult the API docs.
+There are two answers to this: First, make use of IntelliJ's auto-completion and import helper, and second, consult the API docs.
 The API docs for Scala's standard library are [here](http://www.scala-lang.org/api/current/), and those of Mellite and SoundProcesses are
 [here](http://sciss.github.io/Mellite/latest/api/de/sciss/index.html).

 @@@

-The API docs are the products of an automatic process called scala-doc, and these pages list the packages on the right-hand-side, and at the top of the screen you have a search field.
-For example, let's say we want to know about `SynthGraph`, let's type that into the
+The API docs are the products of an automatic process called scala-doc, and these pages list the packages on the right-hand side, and at the top of the screen you have a search field.
+Say we want to know about `SynthGraph`, let's type that into the
 [search box](http://sciss.github.io/Mellite/latest/api/de/sciss/index.html?search=SynthGraph):

 ![API Search for SynthGraph](.../tut_sp_api_docs_synthgraph.png)

-The left hand side shows objects and types containing the search term, whereas he right hand side tries to find methods and nested values and classes containing the search term.
+The left-hand side shows objects and types containing the search term, whereas the right-hand side tries to find methods and nested values and classes containing the search term.
 In 'entity results', we can spot the type `SynthGraph` as being part of package `de.sciss.synth` (this is the base package of ScalaCollider), there is another thing called `SynthGraphObj` in package `de.sciss.synth.proc`&mdash;that's the base package of SoundProcesses.
 We were looking for the former.
-You can see two small icons to the left of the name, a blue 'O' and a green 'C'.
+You can see two small icons to the left of the name, a dark blue 'O' and a green 'C'.
 The 'O' stands for singleton object, the 'C' stands for class.
-Often in Scala, a class has a corresponding object of the same name, that is called the _companion object_.
-Often static members and constructor methods of a class are found on the companion object, that's why they are grouped together in the API docs.
+A light blue 'T' stands for trait, remember that traits are like classes but without constructor arguments.
+Often in Scala, a class or trait has a corresponding object of the same name, that is called the _companion object_.
+Often static members and constructor methods of a class or trait are found on the companion object, that's why they are grouped together in the API docs.

 In IntelliJ if a symbol is not in scope, for example if we removed the import statements from the snippet source, the editor renders them in red, with a tool-tip indicating that